 CHRO - The Montana State University Chief Human Resources Officer.

 COLLECTIVE BARGAINING AGREEMENT - The contractual agreement between an employer and a labor union that governs wages, hours, and working conditions for employees and which can be enforced against both the employer and the union for failure to comply with its terms.
-In terms of this Handbook, the reference relates specifically to any Collective Bargaining Agreement between the Montana University System and the union representing employees of the university.
-E.g,Associated Faculty of MSU [Non Tenure Track Faculty] CBA.
+In terms of this Handbook, the reference relates specifically to the Collective Bargaining Agreement Between Associated Faculty of Montana State University (Non-Tenure Track Faculty) and the Montana University System.

 COLLEGE - One of the administrative units, typically comprised of academic departments or schools, that represents the university’s principal academic programs, including: College of Agriculture, College of Arts & Architecture, College of Education, Health & Human Development, Norm Asbjornson College of Engineering, College of Letters & Science, the Graduate School, Honors College, Gallatin College, Jake Jabs College of Business, and Mark and Robyn Jones College of Nursing.

-CONSULTING - Any additional activity beyond duties assigned by the institution, professional in nature, and based in the appropriate discipline, for which the individual receives additional personal remuneration during the contract year.
-Remuneration for consulting is paid by agencies or individuals outside the university and the funds upon which consulting payments are made are not controlled by the university.
+CONSULTING - Any additional activity beyond duties assigned by the institution, professional in nature, and based in the appropriate discipline, for which the individual receives additional personal remuneration during the contract year, as described in the Faculty Handbook Consulting Policy.

 D